15 Free Supreme Court Worksheets for Kids

 President Clinton nominated her as an Associate Justice of the Supreme Court, and she took her seat on August 10, 1993.

-There are a lot of books of course about her life, but I highly recommend The Story of Ruth Bader Ginsburg.
+There are a lot of books about her life, but I highly recommend The Story of Ruth Bader Ginsburg.

 Ready to grab your free printable?
 Just pop your name and email into the form below, and it’s all yours!